Neil-YL/wireless-color-sensor/_build/html/_sources/index.md

        Never connect your battery to PicoSHIM with wrong polarity!
      :::

-      Connect the battery to the LipoSHIM with the JST connector.
+      Connect the battery to the LipoSHIM with <span class="color-blue">the JST connector</span>.
 Adjust the wires of the battery to through <span class="color-red">a row of pins</span> on the PicoW.

      <div style="text-align: center; margin-top: 10px;">
        <img src="_static/images/Battery-Picow-1.png" style="width: 500px;">